 A Quantitative Theory of the Credit Score

 What is the role of credit scores in credit markets?
-We argue that it is a stand in for a market assessment of a person’s unobservable type (which here we take to be patience).
-We pose a model of persistent hidden types where observable actions shape the public assessment of a person’s type via Bayesian updating.
-We show how dynamic reputation can incentivize repayment without monetary costs of default beyond the administrative cost of filing for bankruptcy.
-Importantly we show how an economy with credit scores implements the same equilibrium allocation.
-We estimate the model using both credit market data and the evolution of individual’s credit scores.
-We find a 3% difference in patience in almost equally sized groups in the population with significant turnover and a shift towards becoming more patient with age.
-If tracking of individual credit actions is outlawed, the benefits of bankruptcy forgiveness are outweighed by the higher interest rates associated with lower incentives to repay.
+We argue that it is, in part, the market's assessment of a person's unobservable type, which here we take to be patience.
+We postulate a model of persistent hidden types where observable actions shape the public assessment of a person's type via Bayesian updating.
+We show how dynamic reputation can incentivize repayment.
+Importantly, we show how an economy with credit scores implements the same equilibrium allocation.
+We estimate the model using both credit market data and the evolution of individuals' credit scores.
+We conduct counterfactuals to assess how more or less information used in scoring individuals affects outcomes and welfare.
+If tracking of individual credit actions is outlawed, poor young adults of low type benefit from subsidization by high types despite facing higher interest rates arising from lower dynamic incentives to repay.